Alabama Department of Public Safety: Marine Patrol

 The Alabama Marine Patrol Division is responsible for law enforcement on the waterways of Alabama.
 The mission of the Division is to "enhance safety and promote responsible use of resources on Alabama's waterways through enforcement, education, and community activities".
 The Division patrols the waterways of the state, oversees pleasure boats registration and boat operators licensing, and provides education to boaters, and also maintains 1,518 waterway markings (buoys).

 The Division operates from three districts: Northern, which includes the Tennessee, Coosa, and Black Warrior Rivers; Central, which includes the Coosa, Tallapoosa, Alabama, Tombigbee, and Chattahoochee Rivers; and Southern, which includes the Alabama and Tombigbee Rivers, Mobile Bay, Gulf of Mexico, and other rivers and lakes.

 Rank structure

 The Alabama Department of Public Safety rank structure is as listed:

 Fallen officers

 There have been 29 Alabama State Troopers killed in the line of duty since its beginning in 1935.

-Since 1935, the Alabama State Troopers have had one Trooper killed in the military.